A new determinant for the $Q$-enumeration of alternating sign matrices: Connections to further determinants

 In \cite{Fischer18} Fischer conjectured that $d_{n,1}(x,q)$ is connected to the determinant

-It was shown by Andrews \cite{Andrews79} that for $q=1$ the above determinant has a closed product formula and that it counts for $x=2$ the number of descending plane partitions (DPPs) with parts less than $n$.
-In \cite{CiucuEisenkoelblKrattenthalerZare01}, it was shown by Ciucu et al. that the above determinant is equal to the weighted enumeration of cyclically symmetric lozenge tilings of a hexagon with side lengths $n,n+x,n,n+x,n,n+x$ and a central hole of side length $x$; these objects generalise DPPs.
+It was shown by Andrews \cite[Theorem $3^\prime$]{Andrews79} that for $q=1$ the above determinant has a closed product formula and counts the number of $(2-x)$-DPPs with parts less than $n$, i.e., CSSPPs of class $x$ where the first row has at most $n$ entries.
+In \cite{CiucuEisenkoelblKrattenthalerZare01} and \cite[Lemma 3.1]{CiucuKrattenthaler00}, it was shown by Ciucu et al.\ that the above determinant is equal to the weighted enumeration of CSSPPs of class $x$, where the first row is at most of length $n$.
 Further they proved that the evaluation of the determinant can be expressed by a closed product formula if $q$ is a sixth root of unity.
 Comparing the factorisations of $d_{n,k}(x,q)$ and of the above determinant implies

+where $q$ is a primitive sixth root of unity.
+Alternatively, this can be deduced as follows.\\